Tax guide

 • Treating a headline slab, rebate, or threshold figure as the final tax computation without running the full calculation.

-• Filing or making a payment before reconciling AIS, Form 26AS, challans, books, and TDS certificates.
+• Filing the business return or paying tax before reconciling turnover, books, AIS, Form 26AS, challans, and customer TDS certificates.

 • Not preserving the official source material and the computation note that supported each decision.